hasura/graphql-engine/graphql/manual/schema/relationships.rst

       Now click on the *Add* button to create the relationship.

-      We can now run a nested object query that is based on just this ``object relationship`` i.e. fetch a list of authors with the average rating of theor articles:
+      We can now run a nested object query that is based on this ``object relationship`` i.e. fetch a list of authors with the average rating of their articles:

       .. graphiql::
         :query: